top of page

 (Judith Wellman in Oswego read this letter and wrote, "The harbor facilities that Gerrit Smith owned in Oswego were on the east side of the river and were called 'the cove'").

-written by Mr. Langdon's daughter, Susan Crane in 1896 to Professor Siebert of Ohio State University who was doing research on the UGRR.
+Here is a letterwritten by Mr. Langdon's daughter, Susan Crane in 1896 to Professor Siebert of Ohio State University who was doing research on the UGRR.

-1845 there were seventeen runaway slaves in and about the small village of Elmira.
+In the summer of1845 there were seventeen runaway slaves in and about the small village of Elmira.
 Five were at work in the town and twelve were scattered on farms over the hills or 'up the river road.'

 One hot day the twelve were known to be cutting hay on two adjoining farms.
 These men were the latest comers and were closely watched by their friends and kept out of sight as far as possible.
 However, they were known to be here by pro-slavery men, they could not be hidden.